Medical Marijuana for Intractable Seizures

-If you or a loved one is struggling with Intractable Seizures, you should know that medical marijuana is now available in Pennsylvania for treating symptoms of this condition.
+If you or a loved one is struggling with Intractable Seizures, you should know that medical marijuana may be available for treating symptoms of this condition.
+Schedule an appointment with us at 888-316-9085 to start your evaluation process!

 The diagnosis is tricky and can be difficult.
 Most doctors evaluate the patient’s medical history and ask detailed questions about the onset of seizures, duration, and symptoms to get a better idea of the condition.
 Neurological exams and tests like a CT scan, high-resolution MRI, and an electroencephalogram (EEG) are conducted to examine the electrical activity of the brain to identify the type of seizures.